Madison Square Garden | FAQs

 In compliance with New York City regulations, there is no smoking, including electronic cigarettes, permitted anywhere in Madison Square Garden.
 This policy is strictly enforced.
 Violation of this regulation is grounds for ejection.

 Box office.
 The Box Office is open Monday–Saturday from 10 a.m. to 6 p.m.
 EST (hours subject to change).
 If your event takes place on Sunday, the Box Office will open at 12 p.m. or 90 minutes before the event start time.
 On the first day of sale, tickets for concerts are not sold at the Box Office and may only be purchased on Ticketmaster, the official ticket resale marketplace of Madison Square Garden (convenience fees apply).

 Children’s tickets.
-If you’re taking your little one who has reached their first birthday to a family event at The Garden or The Theater at Madison Square Garden, they are required to have a ticket.
+If you’re taking your little one who has reached their first birthday to a family event at The Garden or the Hulu Theater at Madison Square Garden (formerly The Theater at Madison Square Garden), they are required to have a ticket.

 Lost or stolen tickets.
 If you’ve lost your tickets or they’ve been stolen before your event takes place, please return to your point of purchase for assistance.

 Ticket resales.
 Please note that New York law prohibits the resale of tickets within 1,500 feet from Madison Square Garden.
 Unlawful resale can be punishable by fine and/or imprisonment.